 These all present that defense contractor with a critical decision: should new concepts be protected by patents, carefully protected by industrial security methods, or by seeking security classification of the concepts.
-This paper does not intend to try to resolve, or even to counsel, the resolution of these issues, but the authors do urge all defense personnel to be aware of the existence and criticality of them and suggest early discussions with corporate or university IP counsel.
+This paper does not intend to try to resolve, or even to counsel, the resolution of these issues, but the authors do urge all defense personnel to be aware of their existence and criticality and suggest early discussions with corporate or university IP counsel.

 The U.S. and its close allies are still the international source of virtually all of the innovation in the information age.
 This has become increasingly important under the defense “offset strategy.”
 That term first gained currency when it was used by Harold Brown to discuss the use of technology to achieve parity with other nations (Brown, 1983) who fielded larger armies and had a tradition of sustaining casualties that the U.S. would find daunting, e.g. World War II armies of the USSR lost around ten million service deaths (Erlikman, 2004) compared to the U.S. Army’s loss of around a third of a million (U.S. Army, 1953).
 The difference in the percentage of the army personnel killed was also staggering: 25% versus 2.8%.
 So many, including Dr. Brown (PhD in Physics from Columbia), posited that the U.S. had to “offset” the Soviet advantage in Europe with Nuclear power.
 That offset led to the Pax Nuclear which eventually resulted in the collapse of the Soviet Union, which had virtually bankrupted itself trying to maintain parity with the U.S.